 Tend to your body

 Those who are not taking good care of themselves often have trouble learning how to stop anxiety attacks.
-How is your diet, and when was the last time you had an excellent night’s sleep?
+How is your diet?
+When was the last time you had a good night’s sleep?
 Are you taking time to reconnect with yourself and engage in self-care activities?
 Feelings of anxiety, stress or fear can be heightened by a diet full of sugar, processed foods and low-quality fats, and lack of quality sleep can compound that poor mental state.

 For effective panic attack relief, tend to your diet immediately.
-Turn to plant-based proteins and drink more water; you may consider removing caffeine, alcohol and cigarettes from your routine, as they can produce more nervous energy and even heighten the feelings of an attack.
-Start training yourself to get 7-8 hours of sleep per night.
-Set a bedtime for yourself and turn off all technology at least an hour before your scheduled shut-eye.
-Try reading or meditating for that hour, or spend it with family.
+Turn to plant-based proteins and drink more water.
+Consider removing caffeine, alcohol and cigarettes from your lifestyle as they can produce more nervous energy and heighten the feelings of an attack.
+Start training yourself to get 7-8 hours of sleep per night by setting a bedtime for yourself and turning off all technology at least an hour before your scheduled shut-eye.
+Try reading or meditating for that hour or spend it with family.
 Adding more physical activity into your routine can help you to sleep more soundly at night, too.

 In the grips of a panic attack, you feel like something has gone terribly wrong.
 You feel alone, anxious and like this sensation will never stop.
 The reality is, you’re not alone.
-There are people out there who love and support you, and they want you to feel safe and secure.
-But they can’t do that if you don’t clue them in to what’s going on and allow them to be supportive in stressful times.
+There are people out there who love and support you and they want you to feel safe and secure.
+But they can’t provide panic attack relief if you don’t clue them in to what’s going on and allow them to be supportive in stressful times.

 How to stop anxiety attacks often involves surrounding yourself with those closest to you.
-Let your loved ones know you’re dealing with panic attacks.
-Spend time with family and friends to alleviate some of your stress and anxiety.
+Let your loved ones know you’re dealing with panic attacks and spend time with family and friends to alleviate some of your stress and anxiety.
 Teach your loved ones a few relaxation techniques, like a guided breathing exercise or physical activity, that they can help you with if a panic attack strikes.

 Panic attacks can be terrifying, but you have the power to de-escalate them and experience panic attack relief.
 It will take time, focus and practice to identify the signs and stop yourself in the midst of a panic attack.
 By using relaxation techniques, monitoring your stress levels and routines and reaching out for the support of friends and family, you’ll be able to conquer panic attacks once and for all.